ricalmang/mechaSVG/README.md

 ![Graph 2](mechasvg/supl/example_2.svg)

 These svg graphs can be easily post-edited to fit your needs using freely available svg editors like [Inkscape](https://inkscape.org/).
+Moreover, **Inkscape** can save them in many different image formats including **".emf"**, which in turn can be imported into some of the most popular chemical structure drawing softwares with **no noticeable loss in image quality**.

 ## Installing & Running